uktrade/stream-read-xbrl/docs/data-dictionary.md

 ## Periods for company in run

-It is possible for stream-read-xbrl to not find any for a company at date in a run.
-If this is the case, all these values are `None`.
+For each "Company at a date in a run" there can be zero or more "Periods for company in run".
+In the case of zero, all the following values are `None`.

+A period for a company, defined by `company_id`, `period_start` and `period_end`, may be repeated.
+This is because they are contained in multiple submissions of accounts data to Companies House.

 **period_start**